 - Focus of principles, practices and philosophies rather than actual technologies

 - Tinker on personal projects in my own time

 It’s no longer about the skills and technology for me.
 They are variable and can become outdated and obsolete.
 I am more focused on adding value within a community or help enhance the job roles of others whether it be through education, automation, new solutions…

 Credit is where credit is due.
 Thanks to help, I now have an amazing blog to share with you.

-I’ve made many mistakes in my career and I have learned to find opportunities from them and then wrote about it.
+I started working in small companies.
+I’ve made many mistakes in my career and I have learned to find opportunities through them.

 For every negative experience I encounter, I like to extract learning points.
-This is what I want to share on Corporate Programmer - a survival guide of sorts.
-I don’t always get it write but when I do I hope it proves useful to you.
+This is what I want to share on Corporate Programmer - a survival journal if you will.
+I don’t always get it right but when I do I hope it proves useful to you.

 I hope you enjoy this journey with me.